rinormaloku/rinormaloku/_pages/about.md

 ## Skills

 - **Programming**.
-My speciality: learn fast, apply, forget.
+Speciality: learn fast, apply, forget.
 - **Problem Solving**.
-My speciality: solve in ways that everyone can think of, but nobody does.
+Speciality: solve in ways that everyone can think of, but nobody does.
 - **Design**.
-My speciality: design anything and be proud of, but reluctant to share.
+Speciality: design anything and be proud of, but never really happy.

 ---